jonathonlefler/cs120N/README.md

 > `sudo apt install openjdk-11-jdk openjfx`

+Be sure to select the SDK version of javafx!

 > [javafx](1)

-### Check `java -version` Reads Out the Correct jdk Version
+### Check java Version Reads Out the Correct jdk Version

+> `java -version`

-It should look like this:
+The output should look like this:

 ```none
 openjdk version "11.0.3" 2019-04-16